 - Five Ways For Landlords To Lower Vacancy Rates

 - How Technology is Disrupting the Real Estate Industry

 - Tips To Effectively Speed Up Your CRE Sales Cycle

 Do #1: Know Your Space

-Whether you own or manage one property or 100 properties, it is crucial to have a thorough understanding of your space and the industry that it caters to.
+Whether you own or manage one or 100 properties, you need a thorough understanding of your space and the industry it serves.
 Commercial properties are diverse and require more optimization than residential properties when it comes to planning, leasing, and maintaining the space.

 Understanding your space’s unique attributes and needs will not only help you find the most suitable tenant for it, but it will also help you close each deal faster.
 Once the space is leased, it will ensure tenants stay longer, with a deeper understanding of the space’s benefits and limitations and better managing of the space on your end.

 Such as any other aspect of our lives, work across industries is becoming more dependent on technological infrastructure.
 The digital infrastructure of your spaces should be a top priority, and ever-evolving to answer the needs of your tenants.

 Moreover, an office space that is digitally equipped to allow hybrid working will have a big advantage over spaces that require more adaptation.
 As workplaces become increasingly ‘phygital’ (both physical and digital), the tech infrastructure of the space is becoming the most important attribute of a commercial space.